You may or may not have heard of the "First Look". And if you have you may be wondering what that is, or why everyone seems to be talking about it.

 Helps to ensure that there is enough time for the most important photos (the ones of you two!)

 You can schedule all wedding party photos before the ceremony, so afterwards all the formal images left to take are family photos and then you’ll be able to head to your reception quickly instead of having your guests wait for a longer period of time.
-Some people even squeeze their family portraits in too depending on the time of day and how far ahead the first look is.

 This is a great trial run of walking around and moving in your dress before you have to do it in front of everyone at your ceremony!

 Seeing each other before the ceremony goes against tradition.